PLENARY SESSION SPEAKERS

 Azieb Ermias, Center for the Study of Social Policy

-Azieb is the Senior Program Analyst for DULCE at the Center for the Study of Social Policy.
+Azieb is the Senior Program Analyst for Developmental Understanding and Legal Collaboration for Everyone (DULCE) at the Center for the Study of Social Policy.
 In her role, she manages the day-to-day work of DULCE implementation nationally in support of addressing the holistic needs of families and infants.
 Prior to joining the Center for the Study of Social Policy, she spent five years at a national educational services company that supported the work of healthcare executives leading the largest 100 health systems nationally.
 She has extensive experience in health disparities and behavioral science research through graduate studies work at the University of California, San Diego.
 She is certified in Strategic Diversity and Inclusion Management through the Georgetown University School of Continuing Studies.

 Katherine Filut, United Way of San Antonio and Bexar County